Skip to main content

 • Flood irrigation is strongly discouraged.

-• For customers using raw water for ornamental landscape: limit outdoor watering to every other day, max 3 days per week.
+• For customers using raw water for ornamental landscape: limit outdoor watering.

 Treated water customers

-• Customers shall adjust irrigation controllers to reduce usage for each zone by 20%.
+• Customers are encouraged to adjust irrigation controllers to reduce usage for each zone by 20%.

-• Use of potable water for the irrigation of non-functional turf for commercial, industrial, and institutional site is prohibited except as required for trees and other perennial non-turf plantings.
+• When possible, avoid the use of potable water for the irrigation of non-functional turf for commercial, industrial, and institutional sites as required for trees and other perennial non-turf plantings.

-• Please see the District's Rules and Regulations for mandatory outdoor water use restrictions or more information about reporting water waste.
+• Please see the District's Rules and Regulations for more information about reporting water waste.

 Water use is typically 30-60% higher during the summer months, and lawns are the worst offenders.
 On average, a lawn needs to receive a minimum of 1” of water per week during dry conditions.
 To provide your lawn with one inch of water it takes about a half of gallon per square foot.
 That means a 100’ x 100’ lawn can use up to 6,200 gallons each week, or 24,800 gallons per month!
 Watering a lawn this size can increase your water bill by as much as $103 per month!